futig/blobpack/README.md

 - `Writer` and `Reader` are not safe for concurrent use.
 - `Writer.Close` does **not** close the underlying `io.Writer`.
 - A corrupt or truncated record returns `blobpack.ErrCorrupt`.
+- `RecordLocation.Offset` and `RecordLocation.Length` refer to the full encoded record (length field + compressed payload + CRC32), so `bundle[loc.Offset : loc.Offset+loc.Length]` is a valid self-contained record that can be passed directly to `NewReader`.